top of page

 Confucius was at home and Zengzi was attending to him.

-Confucius said: “The sage kings of the past - Yao, Shun, Yu, Tang, Wen, and Wu - had governed through virtue, a kind of governance in which the ruler must conduct themselves in accordance with Heaven’s principles and human morality.
+Confucius said: “The sage kings of the past - Yao, Shun, Yu, Tang, Wen, and Wu - had governed through virtue, a kind of governance in which the ruler must conduct themselves in accordance with Heaven’s principles and moral principles of human life.
 This way, the ruler can enlighten and guide the world on Heaven’s behalf.
-If the ruler carries themselves in this way, then their citizens will live harmoniously and there will be no blame and resentment between those in higher and lower social roles.
+If the ruler carries themselves in this way, then their citizens will live in harmony and there will be no blame and resentment between those in higher and lower social roles.
 Do you know what it is?”

 Confucius said: “The past saints had said that filiality was the root of all virtues.
-Every person comes from their parents, who raise them through the joy and pains of parental love until they get married.
-That is why parents are the root of every human being and caring for our parents is our repayment of their kindness.
-For that reason, past saints had established a canon based on this virtue.
+Every person comes from their parents, who raise them through the joy and sorrow of parental love until they come of age and marry.
+That is why parents are the root of every human being and caring for our parents is how we repay their kindness.
+For that reason, past saints built their teachings upon this virtue.
 Please sit down and I will explain.”

-“Everything of the body, including hair and skin, is bestowed to us by our parents, so dare not to harm it through indulgence and reckless actions.
-Instead, honor it by following our conscience and fostering peaceful relationships with others.
-That is the start of filial love.”
+“Everything of the body, including our hair and skin, is given to us by our parents.
+So we must not harm it through indulgence and reckless actions.
+Instead, we should honor it by following our conscience and fostering peaceful relationships with others.
+That is where filial love begins.”

-“Aspire to develop a character of moral excellence and carry out Heaven’s moral vision, through which you make a name for yourself and be an exemplar for future generations, which will then bring honor to your parents.
-That is the perfect result of filial love.”
+“Next, aspire to develop a character of moral excellence and carry out Heaven’s vision for humanity.
+If you live this way, you will make a name for yourself and set an example for future generations.
+This brings true honor to your parents and that is the full expression of filial love.”

 “Filial love starts with caring for your parents and maintaining a good relationship with your siblings; then, it extends to serving the head of state with the interest of protecting your country; and finally, it results in establishing a moral character as a model for others and future generations.
-This is the ultimate achievement for every person.”
+This is the highest achievement for any person.”

-“In the Collection of Major Odes: Serving as a regent for his nephew, King Cheng of Zhou, who had ascended the throne at age thirteen, Duke of Zhou instilled this in the young king: “As a ruler over many states, you still have to cherish the memories of your ancestors’ moral character and their governance through virtue, and you must emulate Yi Yin’s political ideal of governance.
-Then you are fulfilling your filial duty.”
+“In the Collection of Major Odes: When King Cheng of Zhou took the throne at age thirteen, the Duke of Zhou served as a regent for his nephew.
+He instilled this in the young king: “As a ruler over many states, you must always remember the moral character and virtuous governance of your ancestors.
+You must also follow Yi Yin’s political ideal of virtue-based rule.
+In doing so, you will fulfill your filial duty as a ruler."

 bottom of page